marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/when-the-order-of-patterns-matters.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Pattern Ordering, Ordering of Patterns

 .. _pattern-ordering:

-.. index:: Pattern Ordering

-.. index:: Ordering of Patterns

 When the Order of Patterns Matters
 **********************************